 Being aware of the areas where mosquitoes like to breed can significantly reduce the risk of West Nile Virus (WNV) infection.
 The diagram below shows areas around your home where mosquitoes are likely to breed.

-8. Toys and other objects around the yard should be placed in an area where they won't collect
+Toys and other objects around the yard should be placed in an area where they won’t collect rainwater.

 For any sites that cannot be taken care of by the homeowner, please submit a service request and we will come and inspect the site for you.
-You may also submit a service request for Gambusia fish or you may come to our office for us to distribute them to you.
+You may also submit a service request for Gambusia fish or you may come to our office for distribution.